blowdart/idunno.Bluesky/readme.md

 # idunno.Bluesky

-A .NET 8 class library for the [atproto protocol](https://docs.bsky.app/docs/api/at-protocol-xrpc-api) and APIs for the Bluesky social network.
+A .NET 8 class library for the [AT Protocol](https://docs.bsky.app/docs/api/at-protocol-xrpc-api) and APIs for the [Bluesky social network](https://bsky.social/).

 ## Current Build Status